Rebecca Grady Jennings: Federal judicial service

 On September 7, 2017, President Donald Trump nominated Jennings to serve as a United States District Judge of the United States District Court for the Western District of Kentucky, to the seat vacated by Judge John G. Heyburn II, who assumed senior status on April 1, 2014.
 A hearing on her nomination before the Senate Judiciary Committee was held on November 15, 2017.
 On December 7, 2017, her nomination was reported out of committee by voice vote.
-On April 12, 2018, the United States Senate voted to invoke cloture by a 94–2 vote.
+On April 12, 2018, the United States Senate invoked cloture on her nomination by a 94–2 vote.
 Her nomination was confirmed later that day by a voice vote.
 She received her commission on April 19, 2018.

 Notable cases

 On April 21, 2022, Jennings temporarily blocked a Kentucky law that would ban abortions after 15 weeks.
 Jennings has not yet ruled on the law's constitutionality but agreed that more time is needed to determine "specifically determine which individual provisions and subsections are capable of compliance."

+On July 21, 2025, Jennings sentenced former Kentucky police officer Brett Hankison to 33 months of imprisonment for using excessive force during the lethal raid that led to Breonna Taylor's death.
+He was the first police officer held criminally accountable in this case.
+Her ruling was in dissent from the Trump Department of Justice's recommendation of just one day in prison.